-favorite flour tortillas, that wouldn't taste like a gluten free version.
+A great flour tortilla should be soft and bendable; it shouldn’t tear or crumble apart when you roll it into a burrito.
+Above all else, it should taste good!
+I wanted a gluten free version of our favorite flour tortillas, basically, Gluten Free Flour Tortillas that don’t taste gluten-free.
 Finding a combination of ingredients that would produce the perfect tortilla and in the process not taste like weird, chewy cardboard is something I almost gave up on many times.

 COOK’S NOTE: You can roll these tortillas thicker, like naan bread, or as thin as possible.
 If you are more of a perfectionist than I am, you can even roll the lightly floured dough into a ball and create much more perfectly round tortillas.